andlessa/ufo2slha/README.md

 # ufo2slha
-This repository holds the code for producing a SLHA file from an UFO input model.
+This repository holds the code for producing a SLHA file from the Little(st) Higgs UFO input model.

 ## Basic Installation ##